matspike/matspike.github.io/function_and_form/index.md

 ## Topics with selected readings

-Here is an overview of the topics we will be flying over at 50,000 feet: I've dropped in some suggested readings for each, but note that these are **not by any means mandatory**.
-Instead, see this as the first port of call if you're looking for some background on any of the topics.
-At the same time, this list is also far from exhaustive: if you want to go into *more* detail, go to the Zotero library I have curated for this class, which is split into the same categories as this list.
+Here is an overview of the topics we will be flying over at 50,000 feet: I've dropped in some suggested background readings for each, but note that these are **definitely not mandatory**: see this as the first port of call if you want to brush up on any of the topics.
+Of course, this list is far from exhaustive: for *more* detail, you should first go to the Zotero library I have curated for this class, which is split along the same categories as this list.

 1. Function and form in context:
 	* The costs and benefits of functional design in: